glennklockwood/limelead/content/pages/sysadmin-howtos/beaglebone.md

 I have been folding much of this into [Ansible playbooks for SBCs][], so have a look at the `beaglebone` role there for more details.

-### Beaglebone-specific Services
+### BeagleBone-specific services

 In addition to stock Debian, the BeagleBone board has some extra services that are enabled by default:

-- **cloud9** - This is the IDE that the [BeagleBone 101 page][] has you work through as an alternative to sshing directly into the Beaglebone and thrashing around.
+- **cloud9** - This is the IDE that the [BeagleBone 101 page][] has you work through as an alternative to sshing directly into the BeagleBone and thrashing around.
 Note that this service only starts when triggered by _cloud9.socket_.
 - **bonescript** - This sets up the socket and the nodejs server that exposes a lot of GPIO functionality via a REST interface.